loopstudio/web3-nest/README.md

 # NestJS + Web3.js

-REST API that interacts with Infura node trough nest `web3.module`
+REST API that interacts with a eth provider using web3.js

 ## Available endpoints